freedomfury/documents/projects/PasswordZero.md

 #### Cons
 * Plain text passwords stored in the database.
 * Delay in server readiness, not instant on.
-* requires Ansible to be installed locally.
+* Requires Ansible to be installed locally.